William James Rolfe

 William James Rolfe, Litt.D.
 (December 10, 1827 – July 7, 1910) was an American educator and Shakespearean scholar.

 Early life and education

-Rolfe was born in Newburyport, Massachusetts on December 10, 1827.
+Rolfe was born in Newburyport, Massachusetts on December 10, 1827, son of John Rolfe, of a family "settled early in Newbury... members of which were noted in the history of the state at Haverhill and elsewhere", and Lydia Davis, née Moulton.
 He attended Amherst College from 1845 through 1848, but left without graduating after three years due to financial hardship.
 Amherst, though, nonetheless later awarded him an honorary degree.

 Career

 Between 1852 and 1868, he served as headmaster of high schools at Dorchester, Lawrence, Salem, and Cambridge, Massachusetts.
 From 1882 to 1887, he served as president of Martha's Vineyard Summer Institute.

 Early in his career, he edited selections from Ovid and Virgil and (in collaboration) the Cambridge Course of Physics (six volumes, 1867–68).